SAP/openui5-docs/docs/Step_7_Adding_a_Comments_Section_c73dfe3.md

 ### Summary

-You have learned how to use SAP Web IDE to create a simple worklist app from a template and you know where to find the code in the *Samples*.
 Based on the initial app you have seen how easy it can be to generate or download initial code and to extend it according to your own requirements.
 This tutorial also illustrated how to communicate easily with an OData back end using the OData V2 model.
 Furthermore, it illustrated how to use the mock server with both generated mock data and more realistic data.